DaGalR/TechTest/README.md

 To send requests to the API Gateway, you should select the api gateway named "transactions-api" from the console, then you will see te entrypoints calld "ORDER", "PAYMENT" and "UPDATE-ORDER".

 The app working flow should be: send an order, (which will appear in the Dynamo table called "transactions_table") and then send a payment (which will also appear in the same table.
-Also note that the order status will change from "Incomplete" to "Ready for shipping" after the payment was correctly received.).
+Also note that the order status will change from "Incomplete" to "Ready for shipping" after the payment was correctly received.
+This is not instant, takes a few seconds to see the change).
 To send the body for the endpoints, you should use JSON objects like the following: (These objects are to be used as input in "Request Body" field when clicking the "TEST" button on the desired entrypoint or also you can use POSTMAN, create a POST method with the URL of each lambda which you get from the "make apply" command output and set the request body)

 - For order entrypoint: